 Diaper Pails

-Specialized diaper pails promise to seal in those pungent odors, but a regular trash can with a snug lid does the job just as well.
-Tossing the trash regularly keeps smells at bay without needing to fork out cash for overpriced refill bags.
+Specially designed diaper pails are promised to seal in those stinky smells, yet a regular trash can with a tight-fitting lid will work just as well.
+Regularly taking out the trash will keep the odor at bay, without spending on highly-priced refill bags.

 Baby Shoes

-Those mini sneakers might be Instagram gold, but before your baby starts walking, they’re purely decorative.
-Stick with cozy socks or booties to keep their feet warm and wait until they’re toddling around to invest in proper shoes.
+Those mini sneakers are bound to be a hit on Instagram, but until baby begins to walk, they are purely decorative.
+Use cozy socks or booties to keep their feet warm and wait until they are toddling around before investing in proper shoes.

 Wipe Warmers